 8. Exploring Recursive Utility#

-Authors: Jaroslav Borovicka (NYU), Lars Peter Hansen (University of Chicago) and Thomas J. Sargent (NYU) \(\newcommand{\eqdef}{\stackrel{\text{def}}{=}}\)
+Authors: Jaroslav Borovicka (NYU), Lars Peter Hansen (University of Chicago) and Thomas J. Sargent (NYU)

 8.1.
 Introduction#

-We explore implications of uncertain-averse economic decision-makers with the recursive utility preference specification of [Kreps and Porteus, 1978] and [Epstein and Zin, 1989] and counterparts to these preferences that capture concerns about model misspecification as in [Hansen and Sargent, 2001] and [Anderson et al., 2003].
-We investigate the recursive-utility implications using two different approximation approaches.
-First, we consider a continuous-time limiting approximation to a discrete-time preference specification when the underlying shocks are normally distributed.
-These results build on a characterization by [Duffie and Epstein, 1992], but our derivation differs for pedagogical reasons.
-We express the representation of the limit in terms of a Brownian motion information structure.
-Second, we describe an approximation method that allows macroeconomic uncertainty to have first-order implications.
-We show how to explore model implications for (nonstandard) first and second-order approximations to equilibria of dynamic stochastic models.
-We modify first and second order approximations routinely used in the macroeconomics literature in ways that focus on macroeconomic uncertainty.
-Our approximations apply to production-based macro-finance models with opportunities to invest in diverse forms of capital.
-In both approaches, our uncertainty adjustments are captured by a change in probability measure, one that differs from the so-called risk neutral distribution familiar from derivative claims pricing.
-We use these frameworks to advance our understanding of alternative preference specifications and their implications for production and asset pricing.
+We explore the recursive utility preference specification of [Kreps and Porteus, 1978] and [Epstein and Zin, 1989] including versions of them proposed by [Hansen and Sargent, 2001] and [Anderson et al., 2003] that capture concerns about model misspecification as in.
+We deploy two distinct approximation approaches.
+One approach builds on a characterization by [Duffie and Epstein, 1992] and uses a continuous-time limiting approximation to a discrete-time specification in which underlying shocks are normally distributed, though our detailed derivations differ from those of [Duffie and Epstein, 1992].
+We represent the limiting approximation with a Brownian motion information structure.
+Our second approximation m allows macroeconomic uncertainty to have first-order implications.
+We show how to explore model implications for (nonstandard) first- and second-order approximations to equilibria of dynamic stochastic models.
+We modify first- and second-order approximations routinely used in the macroeconomics literature in ways designed to focus on macroeconomic uncertainty.
+Our approximations apply to production-based macro-finance models with opportunities to invest in different kinds of capital.
+Both of our approximation approaches capture adjustments for uncertainty with a change in probability measure, one that differs from one that leads the so-called risk neutral distribution widely used to price derivative claims.
+Such a change of measure plays a big role in specifications of preferences like those in [Hansen and Sargent, 2001] and [Anderson et al., 2003] that build on a robust control literature initiated by [Jacobson, 1973] and [Whittle, 1981].

-We describe an approximation method that allows macroeconomic uncertainty to have first-order implications.
+Our approximations allow macroeconomic uncertainty to have first-order implications.
 We assume risk averse economic decision makers with recursive utility preferences or closely related preferences that also express concerns about model misspecification.
 We show how to explore model implications for (nonstandard) first and second-order approximations to equilibria of dynamic stochastic models.
 We modify first and second order approximations routinely used in the macroeconomics literature in ways that focus on macroeconomic uncertainty.
 Our uncertainty adjustments are captured by a change in probability measure.
 Furthermore, our approximations apply to production-based macro-finance models with opportunities to invest in diverse forms of capital.
 We use this framework to advance our understanding of alternative preference specifications and their implications for production and asset pricing.

 8.2.
 Recursive utility valuation process#